UWPCE-PythonCert/PythonCertDevel220/source/quiz/quiz_week03.rst

 Yes for all three reasons above.

 #.
-Writing Python programs that use relational databases with SQL is difficult.
+Writing Python programs that use relational databases with SQL is too difficult
+to be practical.
 No, as long as we use mapping modules that help to keep things Pythonic.
 Yes because Python and SQL don’t work together well.
 No because SQL is the standard way to access data and we must learn it.